Before we dive deep into the best foundation brushes and how to use them, let’s quickly take a peek at my favorites!

 These pretty in pink oval products are made from synthetic bristles.

-They come in a nice range of small to large sizes making it ideal for everyone.
+They come in a nice range of small to large sizes, making them ideal for everyone.

-Bristles on this slide your foundation over your skin, with zero tugging involved.
+Bristles on this slide your foundation over your skin, with zero tuggings involved.

 Professional Makeup Oval Set

 What’s better than these being rose gold?
 The head of these is flexible and bendy, allowing every crevice of your face to get covered.

 A wide base allows this to fit smoothly in your hand for comfortable application.

 One of the top-rated oval products, it works great to achieve a glam or natural makeup look.

 ARTISElite Mirror Five Brush Set

 For those looking for a professional option, I highly recommend these.